Dmitree-Max/ckv/README.md

 rmmod ckv
 ```

-`make` compile and link
+-`make`: compile and link

-`insmod ckv.ko` to include new module into kernel, you will have `/dev/ckv` device
+-`insmod ckv.ko`: to include new module into kernel, you will have `/dev/ckv` device

-`rmmod ckv`  to remove module
+-`rmmod ckv`:  to remove module

 # Possible interaction: